HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 the following commands are availabe :

 tft.begin() : You have to start with this one, this initiates and resets the display<br/>
-tft.fillscreen(Color : Fill the entire screen with the corresponding color (16-bit color value)
+tft.fillscreen(Color : Fill the entire screen with the corresponding color (16-bit color value)<br/>

-tft.setrotation(0) : 0 an 2 are portrait mode, 1 and 3 are landscape mode
+tft.setrotation(0) : 0 an 2 are portrait mode, 1 and 3 are landscape mode<br/>
-tft.fillRect(start x,start y, width, height ,color) : Draw a filled rectangle tft.drawFastVLine(start x,start y, length, color) : Draw a vertical line tft.drawFastHLine(start x,start y, length, color) : Draw an horizontal line tft.drawLine(start x,start y, end x, end y, color) : Draw any other type of line tft.drawPixel(x, y, color) : Draw a Pixel tft.drawCircle(x, y, r, color) : Draw a circle, x,y = center position, r = radius in pixels tft.fillDisk(x, y, r, color) : Draw a completely filled disk x,y = center position, r = radius in pixels tft.drawDisk(x, y, y, r1, r2, color) : Draw a ring x,y = center position, r1 = inner radius in pixels, r2 = outer radius in pixels
+tft.fillRect(start x,start y, width, height ,color) : Draw a filled rectangle<br/>
+tft.drawFastVLine(start x,start y, length, color) : Draw a vertical line<br/>
+tft.drawFastHLine(start x,start y, length, color) : Draw an horizontal line<br/>
+tft.drawLine(start x,start y, end x, end y, color) : Draw any other type of line<br/>
+tft.drawPixel(x, y, color) : Draw a Pixel<br/>
+tft.drawCircle(x, y, r, color) : Draw a circle, x,y = center position, r = radius in pixels<br/>
+tft.fillDisk(x, y, r, color) : Draw a completely filled disk x,y = center position, r = radius in pixels<br/>
+tft.drawDisk(x, y, y, r1, r2, color) : Draw a ring x,y = center position, r1 = inner radius in pixels, r2 = outer radius in pixels<br/>

-tft.SetFont(i) : i 1 or 2 or 3 at the moment since only 3 fonts are available - A font MUST BE SET in order to use the following text features tft.setTextColor(color) : Sets the characters color (16-bit value) tft.setTextCursor(x,y) : Position the text cursor at the desired value - This position is the lowest-left pixel to start character printing tft.printh(String) : Print the string, add a "\n" character at the end for linefeed tft.prints(String) : Same as printh, but with a very cool scrolling additional feature ! (see example)
+tft.SetFont(i) : i 1 or 2 or 3 at the moment since only 3 fonts are available - A font MUST BE SET in order to use the following text features<br/>
+tft.setTextColor(color) : Sets the characters color (16-bit value)<br/>
+tft.setTextCursor(x,y) : Position the text cursor at the desired value - This position is the lowest-left pixel to start character printing<br/>
+tft.printh(String) : Print the string, add a "\n" character at the end for linefeed<br/>
+tft.prints(String) : Same as printh, but with a very cool scrolling additional feature (only in portrait mode) ! (see example)<br/>

 ### 5.2 Touch routines

 Once you've declared your "screen" class object using ```ts = ILI9341_touch.touchscreen(XP, YP, XM, YM) ```

-the following commands are availabe :
+the following commands are availabe : ts.Pin_reset() : This is an important function. in every methods you want to implement, you have to do this reset before every call to a tft (display) routine (remember: CS and RS Pins are shared between the LCD display and the touchscreen interface, if the pins are not reset the screen functions will not work).<br/>
+ts.pressure() : Return a value corresponding to the pressing strength - Mostly used to detect a touch <br/>
+ts.getPoint() : Return the (x,y) position of the touch (provided the touchscreen has been correctly calibrated, see #4) <br/>
+ts.Point_Listen() : Use with care, this loop returns the (x,y) touch value after the user has stopped touching (when removing the pencil).
+Used in the calibration function if you want to see it working.<br/>